 To those people, it looks like a fast and somewhat effortless solution.
 Just take money from your mortgage, an easy loan that generally comes along with tax-deductible costs and a lower interest rate, and eliminates your high interest credit card balances.

-Before you refinance your home to pay off your credit card debt, consider all of its advantages and disadvantages.
+Refinancing your home to pay off your credit card debt may sound like a tempting option.
+However it is important to consider its advantages and disadvantages.

 The Advantages of paying off your credit card loan through home refinancing